-On-Camera Storage
+On-Camera Storage (Edge Storage)

-On-camera storage for AXIS cameras provides video recording redundancy.
+On-camera storage for AXIS cameras (also known as Edge Storage or SD card storage) provides video recording redundancy.
 Symphony automatically detects if an AXIS camera supports this and has been configured for on-camera storage.

-Figure 7.
+Figure 8.
 Green bar indicates video recorded on-camera